 My all-time favourite piece on this topic is Vaginal examinations: a symptom of a cervical-centric birth culture, by midwife Rachel Reed.
 Rachel has actually referenced and linked to pretty much every other resource and paper that I know of on this topic, so there’s no need for me to share more as her blog post is so extensive and well resourced.

-What I will share though, are a couple of recent pieces on consent which relate to this.
+What I will share though, are a couple of pieces on consent which relate to this.
 Firstly, birthrights has recently published a guide on women’s legal rights during pregnancy and childbirth within the UK, and Rachel Reed has published a useful piece on information-giving and the law within an Australian context.